into-docker/into-docker/README.md

 Repeated builds of the same codebase can usually be sped up by caching intermediate build results like downloaded dependencies.
-By default, `into` runs a fresh build each time but by supplying the `--cache` command line argument a cache archive (tar) will be created at the desired path.
+By default, `into` runs a fresh build each time but by supplying the `--cache` command line argument a cache archive (tar+gzip) will be created at the desired path.

 ```sh
 into build -t <name:tag> --cache <path> <builder>